christopher-gomez/SocialAR/README.md

 ## Getting Started

+Keep an eye on the issue tracker, issues should be dealt with how you see fit.
+Feel free to create new issues, milestones, and edits.

+Everyone has their own branch, push and submit pull requests to those to ensure the master branch only contains finished and approved work.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites